Hacienda Nursing Facility CEO Resigns One Week After Woman In Vegetative State Gives Birth

-As the Inquisitr previously reported, an Arizona woman who has been in a vegetative state for over 14 years gave birth last week, prompting a sexual misconduct investigation toward the nursing facility she was housed in, Hacienda Healthcare.
-On Monday the CEO of the facility, Bill Timmons, announced his resignation, which was unanimously accepted.
+As the Inquisitr previously reported, an Arizona woman who has been in a vegetative state for over 14 years gave birth last week, prompting a sexual misconduct investigation of the nursing facility she was housed in, Hacienda Healthcare.
+On Monday, the CEO of the facility, Bill Timmons, announced his resignation, which was unanimously accepted.

 The nursing facility has been under careful scrutiny since they announced that a female patient, unbeknownst to staff, was pregnant.
 The staff of Hacienda Healthcare had no clue the woman — who had been in a coma since a drowning incident 14 years prior — was with child until she started grunting, making noises, and eventually went into labor.

-As a source for AZFamilyrevealed, the incident prompted a major change in regards to female patients in the facility.
+As a source for AZFamily revealed, the incident prompted a major change in regards to female patients in the facility.
 As of last week, any male staff member who wished to enter a female patient’s room had to be escorted in by a woman on duty.
-Though the baby was born healthy, an official investigation is still underway, and many family members of current patients residing in the facility have spoke out about the lack of trust they now have for Hacienda Healthcare.
+Though the baby was born healthy, an official investigation is still underway, and many family members of current patients residing in the facility have spoken out about the lack of trust they now have for Hacienda Healthcare.
 They’re unsure if the new procedures will, in fact, keep their family members safe.

 Hacienda Healthcare CEO resigns after vegetative patient gave birthhttps://t.co/DjOD3s0srJ pic.twitter.com/RTNucVQVm5